Clinical Trial or Beta Program

 Adjusting the App

 During the Clinical trial and the Beta program, the app will undergo many changes according to the testers' feedback, progress in development, and new features.
 Firstly, some of the changes will be tangible and some will not be tangible.
-Secondly, some of the changes will follow your comments and some will not.
-Finally, the pace of changes will be rapid.
-To keep up with the growing changes, we will use the flexibility of Web App.
+Secondly, some of the changes will follow your personal comments and some will not.
+Finally, the pace of changes will be rapid till you and the other beta testers will be satisfied.

 Registering As a "Leading Parent"